VaLeRiEe37/TSWD-portfolio/project_part1.md

 ## Green Spaces vs. Crime Rates: A Visual Analysis of Pittsburgh's Urban Landscape

 ### High-level summary of project:

+For my final project, I am honing in on the city of Pittsburgh to investigate the intersection of urban greenery and crime rates, a pivot from my earlier research which explored the broader issue of access to green spaces across Pennsylvania, with a focus on ethnic disparities.
+This prior work, which utilized geographic visualizations, laid a foundation for understanding the nuances of green space distribution.
+Now, I seek to narrow my scope, both geographically to Pittsburgh and thematically to the correlation between green spaces and crime rates, utilizing a diverse array of data visualizations and new data dimensions, such as tree cover scores, to delve deeper into this compelling topic.

+With the majority of Americans living in cities, the quest for ample and equitable urban green spaces is more than an amenity—it's essential for the collective well-being and quality of life ([citation](https://www.synlawn.com/commercial-projects/urban-hardscape-transformed-into-a-community-green-space/).
+This project is inspired by studies like the one conducted in Philadelphia's New Kensington neighborhood, where vacant land accounted for an average of 10% of parcels per block, revealing the urban tapestry of undeveloped spaces within a bustling cityscape ([Wachter, 2005](https://library.weconservepa.org/library_items/1032-The-Determinants-of-Neighborhood-Transformations-in-Philadelphia-Identification-and-Analysis-The-New-Kensington-Pilot-Study)).
+While Pittsburgh-specific data on the relationship between green spaces and social dynamics are scarce, the implications of such disparities as found in Philadelphia provide a guiding beacon for this research.
+It suggests a pattern that might be replicated or contrasted in Pittsburgh, offering a rich avenue for discovery.

+By integrating new forms of data visualizations and leveraging datasets such as tree equity scores, I will probe deeper into Pittsburgh's green infrastructure.
+The city's progressive efforts to augment green spaces and promote tree equity will be juxtaposed against this backdrop, scrutinizing whether these urban greening initiatives could be a beacon for enhancing public safety and reducing crime rates.

+This project is not just an academic exercise but a narrative that addresses an urgent environmental issue with deep societal implications.
+By highlighting the importance of tree equity, I hope to underscore the role that urban green spaces play in fostering healthier, safer communities.

  - One line summary:
  - Reader’s Perspective:
  - Call to Action: